PRASANNA-RAVI/SCA_protected_Kyber/README.md

 ## SCA-protected NTT implementation

+Our countermeasures employed over the NTT operation are mainly of two types.
+The first countermeasure involves randomizing the order of the butterfly operations within every stage of the NTT operation which we refer to as the Shuffled NTT.
+The second countermeasure involves performing multiplicative masking of the twiddle factors used in the NTT operation, which we refer to as the Randomized NTT.
+Masking the twiddle factors ensures that the intermediate values within the NTT operation are also masked, thus protecting the NTT from DPA style attacks.
+Moreover, we employ a cheap and low-entropy masking which involves multiplicative masking with powers of the twiddle factors whose products are already pre-computed.
+Thus, we save on the extra multiplication when computing the masked twiddle factor during every butterfly operation.

 * The code for the SCA protected NTT and INTT are located in crypto_kem/kyber768/ref/ntt.c .
 Each of the NTT and INTT operations are protected over four levels (four variants).

 - Level-0: Unprotected